wellslight/hide-systems/README.md

 This script moves the nes folder from the hiddensystems folder back into the roms folder where emulationstation can detect it again and show the system in the front end.
 It also moves itself (the restore shell script) back into the folder storing all of the restore shell scripts so that it is no longer an option in the retropie menu.
 It then reboots the pi so the changes take effect immediately.

-9. In the terminal give the script permission:
+Step 9.
+In the terminal give the script permission:

 			cd /home/pi/RetroPie/roms/restoresystems
 			sudo chmod a+x ./restorenes.sh